NiallBunting/niallbunting.github.io/_posts/2020-07-02-confluence-is-the-place-good-ideas-go-to-die.markdown

 - Long form documents take a large amount of time to parse, and internalise before working out if it's relevant to your task.
 This means it tends to have a large barrier to entry.
 - Often pages don't answer your specific question.
 The page covers that general area but not the specific knowledge needed.
 After this happens a few times, people are less likely to check the wiki, as they assume the knowledge isn't there.
-- Searching is difficult—pages are often written without considering the questions askers would ask.
+- Searching is difficult, pages are often written without considering the questions askers would ask.
 When askers search, they may use different terms than those in the page.
 - Often pages contain lots of irrelevant facts that distract from the task at hand.
 - Pages can be out of date, describing process that is no longer correct.
 - The page can change after you've read it (you can receive notifications of changes, but these often become overwhelming).